developwithpurpose/front-end-developer-exercise/app/README.markdown

 ## Production Assets

 Since I have a Gulpfile that controls the SASS compiling, I implemented a couple additional tasks for minifying CSS as well as uglifying JavaScript.
 While the app uses the product assets for optimization purposes, source files are still included in their respected locations for review.

+The site is fully production ready with all scripts and CSS.
+I left comments in both the JavaScripts and CSS due to keeping with best practices of providing comments so another developer can easily identify what is intended.
+I have however documented my process and the exercise here in the readme as instructed to provide specific details.

 ## Conclusion